whelew/P-Five-Mildew/README.md

 ### Does the customer need a dashboard or API endpoint?

 - The customer will require a dashboard.
-- What will the dashboard need?
+- There is a dashboard expectation list further down below.

 ### What does success look like?